jathanneider/movierecommendation/README.md

 # Database Note

+## If you set up custom login information outside of PostgreSQL's default:

+Go to DatabaseInitializer.java and update these values to your username and password:

+`

+    @Value("${spring.datasource.username}")
+    private String databaseUsername;

+    @Value("${spring.datasource.password}")
+    private String databasePassword;

-Program should automatically create and fill the database, but if for some reason it doesn't, manually create a table called "movies" in PostgreSQL using this as a template and then try to run the program again.
+## Program should automatically create and fill the database, but if for some reason it doesn't, manually create a table called "movies" in PostgreSQL using this as a template and then try to run the program again.
 `

     CREATE TABLE movies (